 Do you want to freeze an epic moment in time?
 That’s what the burst mode is for.
-Even the top end DSLR’s are only capable of shooting 5-10 photos per second, but a GoPro can snap 30.
+Even the top-end DSLR’s are only capable of shooting 5-10 photos per second, but a GoPro can snap 30.
 The burst mode has a ton of uses and I am constantly coming up with new ones.
 Do you have a friend that can’t seem to ever get the jump photo quite right?
 Use the burst mode and you’ll catch them no matter how short their hang time.

 One of my favorite shots I caught using the burst mode was of a sea turtle coming up for a breath off the shores in Mexico.
-I figured out that about every few minutes the turtles have to come up for a breath of air, but they do it so quick it’s almost impossible to time a shot.
+I figured out that about every few minutes the turtles have to come up for a breath of air, but they do it so quickly it’s almost impossible to time a shot.
 I switched to burst mode a swam close to the turtle just as it was about to take his breath and I got 30 shots of him.
-Later I was able to pick my favorites to share when I got back on shore.
+Later I was able to pick my favorites to share when I got back onshore.

-Don’t be Afraid to Get it Dirty
+Don’t Be Afraid to Get it Dirty

 The thing I love most about my GoPro’s is that I can take them places I would never bring any other camera.
 My GoPro’s have been inside of the mouth of a Cheetah, in a WWII shipwreck 120 feet deep in Coron Philippines, plastered in mud aboard an ATV in Alberta, hanging out of a shark diving cage in South Africa, and even driven over by a few safari trucks.
 The durability and the fact they are water/dustproof allows for one of a kind shots that aren’t possible with any other camera.

 The super wide-angle lens that allows you to catch action shots has one small side effect of the edges of the frame being stretched.
 Most times you don’t even notice this happens, however when you have a person on the very edge of the frame you might notice their faces can become distorted.